yuange250/not_so_strong_baseline_for_video_based_person_reID/README.md

 Rank-1 : 86.6%
 Rank-5 : 96.0%

 Ablation study and experiments on Duke-VID is undergoing,

+Since I'm graduated, I have no graphic cards to conduct the expriments, my sincere aplogies....Hoping the merge request from U, my rich friends~